clojure-emacs/cider/doc/code_completion.md

 `cider-completion-annotations-alist` and the context in which their namespace is included is configured by `cider-completion-annotations-include-ns.`

+![Completion Annotations](images/completion-annotations.png)

+!!!
+Tip

     Completion annotations can be disabled by setting `cider-annotate-completion-candidates` to `nil`.

-![Completion Annotations](images/completion-annotations.png)

 ### Updating stale classes and methods cache